-Apple introduced Live Photos way back in 2015, but the feature has come along way since it first arrived.
-Rather than just have the one standard effect that's launched on the iPhone 6S and 6S Plus, there are now three effects for Live Photos.
+(Pocket-lint) - Apple introduced Live Photos way back in 2015, but the feature has come along way since it first arrived.
+Rather than just have the one standard effect, there are now a few different effects you can make use of in Apple's Photos app.
+They're called: Loop, Bounce and Long Exposure.

 Here's how to use the Loop, Bounce and Long Exposure Live Photo effects and how to share them.